What is an employee value proposition?

 - What can be improved in terms of image, flexibility and professional development?

-Analysing the answers to these two simple questions will increase understanding of the perception of the business and give a voice to both employees and candidates.
+Analysing the answers to these two simple questions could increase your understanding of the business’s perception and give both employees and candidates the opportunity to express themselves.

 Step 3: define the components to include in your EVP

-Ideally, all components from the section above should be part of the employee value proposition.
+Ideally, all components from the section above would be part of your EVP.
 However, depending on the nature of the business, this is not always possible.
-The combined analysis of step one and step two should reveal any gaps.
-At this stage you should be able to answer the following questions:
+The combined analysis of step one and step two could reveal any gaps.
+At this stage, you can ask yourself the following questions:

 - What does the ideal career development programme look like?